 FLEXIBLE BOARDING OPTIONS

-Whilst most of our boarders board on a full-time basis, returning home during school holidays and exeat weekends, we recognise how useful flexible boarding options can be for parents juggling busy working lives.
-Weekly boarding is a popular option for those who live further away from school, and we also offer flexible or occasional boarding for those who would like to break up the travelling during the week, or who have after school commitments at school.
+Whilst most of our boarders board on a full-time basis, returning home during school holidays, we recognise how useful flexible boarding options can be for parents juggling busy working lives.
+Weekly boarding is a popular option for those who live further away from school, and we also offer flexible or occasional boarding for those who would like to break up the travelling during the week, or who have after-school commitments at school.

 Full boarders have a dedicated bed space and personal storage space in the Mansion House.

 Fees include all meals, overnight accommodation, 24-hour care by residential house staff, health care and laundry.